disorderedmaterials/dissolve/web/docs/userguide/guide/restarting.md

 The restart file is named after the input file, with the suffix `.restart` appended - e.g. if the input file is `water-3000.txt` the restart file for the simulation will be `water-3000.txt.restart`.
 Dissolve also keeps a second, backup restart file with the suffix `.restart.bak`, containing the previous saved state of the simulation.

-### External Data

-Certain modules may require external data - this data does not have to be stored in the same directory as the main input file, since Dissolve uses relative paths for any referenced external files.

 ## Workflow